Planting Bougainvillea in Pots: Key Tips + The Mix To Use

 Large bougainvilleas need large pots.
 Some bougainvilleas grow to be 20’+ high, so they’ll need a good-sized pot to house the root ball.

 Bougainvilleas are tough plants but have a sensitive root system.
-They don’t like to be transplanted, so I ensure the pot it’s in will accommodate the plant for years.
+They don’t like to be transplanted, so I ensure the pot they’re in will accommodate them for years.

 When to Plant Bougainvillea